USDT Price History:

 History of Tether

-- USDT (Tether USD) is one of the world’s most popular cryptocurrencies and is classified as a stablecoin, meaning its value is pegged to the US dollar.
+USDT is one of the world's most popular cryptocurrencies and is classified as a stablecoin.

-- Backing: Each token is backed by an equivalent amount of USD held by the issuer company.
+- Asset Backing: Each token is backed by an equivalent value of assets held in reserve by Tether Limited.

-- Compatibility: The crypto is supported on various blockchain protocols including Ethereum, TRON, BNB Chain, Avalanche, and more.
+- Blockchain Support: The token operates on multiple blockchains, including Ethereum, TRON, BNB Chain, and Avalanche.

 Tether (USDT) Overview